kofiarhin/node-fullstack-dev-template/README.md

 # node-fullstack-dev-template
 # Do you need a simple and fast node js development environment with hot reload and already setup authenticatiion using jsonwebtoken?
 I gotch you!

-# clone repo
+# 1. clone repo
-# create a config folder
+# 2. create a config folder
-# in the folder create your test.env and dev.env
+# 3. in the folder create your test.env and dev.env
-# set the environment variables  ---- jwt_secret, mongo_url and environment
+# 4. set the environment variables  ---- jwt_secret, mongo_url and environment
-# npm install
+# 5. npm install
-# start mongodb server
+# 6. start mongodb server
-# npm run test to run test
+# 7. npm run test to run test
-# npm  run dev to start server
+# 8. npm  run dev to start server
-# done!
+# Done!